San Francisco Transportation

 Rapid Transit

-Opened in 1972, BART (Bay Area Rapid Transit) has expanded to a 109-mile, 46-station Metro heavy rail system that runs in subway, under San Francisco Bay, and on aerial tracks.
-BART trains are never disrupted by automobile traffic and reach 80 mph during the 7-mile dash under San Francisco Bay.
+Bay Area Rapid Transit (BART) is a 109-mile, 46-station Metro Heavy Rail system that runs in the subway, under San Francisco Bay, and on aerial tracks.
+BART trains reach up to 80 mph in the 7-mile dash under San Francisco Bay.

 • Richmond-Daly City/Millbrae